 Common challenges agencies face when working on different projects and clients

-Managing multiple projects and clients simultaneously can be difficult for most digital agencies.
+Managing multiple projects and clients simultaneously can be difficult for most digital agencies, often requiring the expertise of an agency project manager to oversee tasks.

 "I've found that managing any project successfully typically comes down to setting clear boundaries and expectations upfront,” says Draven McConville, a tech entrepreneur and investor who used to run a mobile app development agency.
 “It's tempting to be overly accommodating — especially with those clients you get along with — but the most successful agencies are those who establish robust processes and aren't afraid to push back when needed."

-While every project brings its own set of requirements and opportunities, there are common challenges that agencies experience time and time.
+While every project brings its own set of requirements and opportunities, there are common challenges that agencies experience time and again.
 Here’s a closer look:

 1/ Balancing multiple priorities: